schlossman/PBPK_Model_Template_Mod/README.md

 # PBPK_Model_Template_Mod
 Version of the PBPK Model Template project created to work with the MCSimMod modeling package, Paul Schlosser, December, 2025.

-To use the included R functions, the R packages MCSimMod and readxl must be installed (with dependent packages).
-See Software_Installation_Instructions in the Documentation folder.

 Descriptive help files are provided in the "Documentation" folder.
 These are R-markdown (.Rmd) files that can "Knit"ed to create html or pdf versions for easier reading.

+To use the included R functions, the R packages MCSimMod and readxl must be installed (with dependent packages).
+For details, see Documentation/Software_Installation_Instructions.

 -------------------------
 run_template_model.R

-This R source code file includes functions to run the PBPK model template.
-See Documentation/How_To_Run_PBPK_Template for an overview and Documentation/PBPK_Template_Description_of_Functions for detailed help on use of the functions defined by this script.
+This R source code file includes functions to run the PBPK Model Template.
+An overview on use is provided in Documentation/How_To_Run_PBPK_Template and detailed help on use of the functions defined by this script is provided in Documentation/PBPK_Template_Description_of_Functions.

 **The current format for input parameter spreadsheets can be seen in:
 1. model parameters: BLANK_template_parameters_Model.xlsx